Table of contents

 Old Town Square

-Statue of Franz Kafka
+Franz Kafka sculpture, Prague

-A few blocks away from the Franz Kafka Statue is the Old-New Synagogue where Kafka’s bar mitzvah was held.
+A few blocks away from the Franz Kafka Prague Statue is the Old-New Synagogue where Kafka’s bar mitzvah was held.
 On the west wall of the synagogue’s main hall is a glass case with small light bulbs inside.
 These bulbs light up during the death anniversaries of people they are dedicated to, one of which is Franz Kafka.

-Across the Vltava is Castle District, where Kafka stayed with his sister when he needed some peace and quiet to write his stories.
+Across the Vltava is Castle District, where Franz Kafka stayed with his sister when he needed some peace and quiet to write his stories.
 He lived in a small stone cottage within the walls of the Prague Castle for nearly two years.
 The building he stayed in has been repainted and now stands at the Golden Lane with other colorful houses.
 Dubbed as House Number 22, this place is a must-visit when you go on your Kafka tour.